gaby8-bit/recursive-dir-sync-c/README.md

 For symbolic links, no operations will be performed.

-The project must also include a corresponding Makefil
+The project must also include a corresponding Makefile.